The Fostering Network

 - Informing them that they will be removed as approved foster carers from Walsall’s register of approved foster carers on the date that their resignation takes effect;

-- Any additional text thanking the carer for years of service or offering sympathies etc will be included in the letter at the discretion of the Operations Manager Family Placement Service;
+- Any additional text thanking the carer for years of service or offering sympathies etc will be included in the letter at the discretion of the Group Manager Family Placement Service;

 - As appropriate the letter will also need to advise the foster carer that if they make an application to foster to any fostering agency or another local authority then a reference will be requested from Walsall and we shall be obliged to share any ‘cause for concerns’ related to their fostering career with Walsall as well as the positive aspects of their care.